iltoga/llama-grpc/CONTRIBUTE.md

 git push origin your-feature-branch
 ```

-8. Navigate to your forked repository on GitHub and click the "New Pull Request" button.
-Choose the base repository (the original LLaMA-grpc repository) and the base branch (usually `main`), as well as your forked repository and the feature branch you created.
+1. Navigate to your forked repository on GitHub and click the "New Pull Request" button.
+Choose the base repository (the original LLaMA-grpc repository) and the base branch (`master`), as well as your forked repository and the feature branch you created.
 Click "Create Pull Request" and provide a detailed description of your changes.

 Once your pull request has been reviewed and approved by the maintainers, they will merge your changes into the main LLaMA-grpc repository.
 Thank you for your contribution!